Ragura/dinkcreference/docs/functions/preload-seq.md

 ::: tip

-If you experience a bug where certain sprites have incorrect hardboxes in any Dink engine (sometimes it may happen in FreeDink but not DinkHD, or vise-versa), preload the sequence `preload_seq` to fix the issue.
+If you experience a bug where certain sprites have incorrect hardboxes in any Dink engine (sometimes it may happen in FreeDink but not DinkHD, or vise-versa), preload the sequence with `preload_seq` to fix the issue.

 :::